Djebel Ressas: Human history

 Earliest references in literature indicate the countryside adjacent to Djebel Ressas was possibly the location of a famous military engagement, fought and won decisively by the empire of Carthage against rebel mercenaries and other local enemies, late in the 2nd century BC.
 Known as the Battle of "The Saw", the event is historically significant for the 40,000 lives it claimed.

 During the Second World War, the mountain was effectively defended by an isolated German artillery unit until the very end of that conflict in north Africa in May 1943.

-Contrasting with earlier hostilities on the slopes, agriculture is what's happening there now.
-Today most of the mountain is a quiet host to olive orchards and small herds of domestic livestock.
+In the modern day, Djebel Ressas is largely used for agriculture.
+Most of the mountain is a quiet host to olive orchards and small herds of domestic livestock.
 The nearby town of Mornag has become the capital of a flourishing wine-producing region.

 In Tunisian Arabic, the name Djebel Ressas literally means ‘mountain of lead’, a reference to the ore that was mined there, perhaps from Roman times until the late 19th or early 20th century.
 The southeastern slopes of the djebel still support an active rock and gravel quarry.
 Materials from this site are used to produce cement and stone matter for meeting the demands of Tunisia's rapidly expanding road systems and building infrastructure.

 General orientation

-Most of Djebel Ressas is now an excellent setting for a day of rewarding outdoor activity.
-But the site has not been developed formally as a recreational objective.
+Most of Djebel Ressas is now well suited for recreation.
+But the site has not been developed formally as a recreational attraction.
 Perhaps that's partly due to its official status as a "nature preserve".